primeroIMS/primero/doc/chef_deploy.md

 $ sudo chmod 600 /etc/pki/CA/private/couch_ca.pem
 ```

 Open the file /ect/ssl/openssl.cnf.
+Under [ CA_default ], change the field 'dir' to the following
+dir = /etc/pki/CA

-Change the field dir = /etc/pki/CA on [ CA_default ].
-Also make sure the following fields look like this:
+Also, in the same file, make sure the following fields look like the following:
+NOTE: if one of the lines below is commented out, uncomment it.

 ```sh
 [ usr_cert ]
 # These extensions are added when 'ca' signs a request.